 When I first heard the story of former Resource Officer Ben Fields flipping and then throwing a high school student at Spring Valley High School in South Carolina, I felt sick to my stomach.
 I was disgusted and I was angry, but I did not cry.
 I shook my head and thought about how the girl’s defiance could have been handled differently.
 I imagined the ways the situation could have been de-escalated, but instead was escalated by a man tasked with keeping children safe.
 Then I went on with my day as usual.

 Children in Foster Care

 Days later, I learned that students at the school were protesting the firing of the officer.
-When I read the article, I was heartbroken to discover that the girl in the video is in foster care.
-As I watched the video again, I was crushed by a torrent of emotion.
+When I read the article, I was heartbroken to discover that the girl in the story is in foster care.
+As I saw the story again, I was crushed by a torrent of emotion.
 I sobbed out loud as I recalled all of the challenges and despair in our home over the past few months.
-I knew, without a doubt, that the girl in the video could have been our daughter.
+I knew, without a doubt, that the girl in the story could have been our daughter.

 What I want you to know about our daughter, and most children in foster care, is that she is in severe pain.
 The world outside of our home may only see an angry, insolent child who seems to seek out conflict at every turn, but we know the deep hurt that she feels every day.
 She can’t explain her rage or her actions.
 She is a lost child who has literally and figuratively been beaten down over and over again by people who were supposed to love and care for her.

 I see our daughter in the high school girl because that could be her in eight years.
 There is no guarantee that our daughter will ever overcome her challenges.
 Even with therapy, support, and a loving family, the extreme experiences of her past may always torment her and cause her to remain angry with the world.